-The greatest amount of observing time is available in the vicinity of apogee, when the satellite moves most slowly and the earth and its avoidance zone occupy an approximately stationary location on the sky, visible in Figure 3.4 as the extension lower left corner of the sun avoidance band.
+The greatest amount of observing time is available in the vicinity of apogee, when the satellite moves most slowly and the earth and its avoidance zone occupy an approximately stationary location on the sky, visible in Figure 3.4 as the extension to the south of the sun avoidance band.

 4. Roll angles - the spacecraft and instruments were designed to take advantage of the Observatory having a hot and a cold side.
-Thus, the spacecraft is preferentially oriented with the Sun on the -Z side of the X-Y plane, where +X is in the viewing direction, the Y-axis is parallel to the solar panel axes, and +Z is in the direction of the ACIS radiator (see Figure 1.1).
+Thus, the spacecraft is preferentially oriented with the Sun on the -Z side of the X - Y plane, where +X is in the viewing direction, the Y-axis is parallel to the solar panel axes, and +Z is in the direction of the ACIS radiator (see Figure 1.1).
 In this orientation there is only one "roll angle" (rotation about the viewing- or X-axis - positive West of North) for which the solar panels can be rotated so that they are directly viewing the sun - the nominal roll angle.
-Small deviations ( $\sim$ degrees) from the nominal roll angle may be allowed depending on the viewing geometry.
-The roll-angle constraint imposes further visibility restrictions.
-These can also be evaluated with the ObsVis tool.
+Small deviations (~degrees) from the nominal roll angle may